 This is specifically a car charger, so don’t buy it as an all-purpose solution, but if you need an in-car option then this is one of the best.
 Just note that you need to unplug it when the engine is turned off, which can be a minor bit of extra hassle.

-Utilizing the iPhone 12, 13, and 14 range's method of using magnets to perfectly align everything, the MagSafe Battery Pack looks great.
+Utilizing the iPhone 12, 13, 14 and 15 line's method of using magnets to perfectly align everything, the MagSafe Battery Pack looks great.
 Simply attach it to the back of your iPhone and you're good to go.
 It’s slick, simple, and very Apple.
 The magnets mean it's firmly attached with the battery pack capable of charging via a 27W or higher charger such as those with a MacBook, or there's the option to use a Lightning cable for up to 15W of wireless charging.

 It's expensive for what it is but as is always the way with Apple products, you'll grudgingly realize why.
 Just don't count on it coming with a power adapter or cable because, of course, it doesn't, so that’s potentially yet another expense you’ll have to factor in if you somehow don’t already have one.
 Still, cost aside this is one of the best iPhone chargers.